 To reach communities in the process is another common challenge in modern societies.
 With the URBACT funded network “Interactive Cities” we participated in the co-creation process of 12 European cities.

 Urban vacancies are in the shrinking cities and towns a common problem.
 We helped cities with the TUTUR project to rethink vacancy and capture their potentials for the neighbourhoods.

-Through thematic issues, ongoing social media discourse but also trainings, mediation and site visits, this platform brings current up to date information on local innovations to the different actors of the urban sphere.
+Through thematic issues, ongoing social media discourse but also trainings, mediation and site visits, the magazin “Cooperative City Magazine” brings current up to date information on local innovations to the different actors of the urban sphere.

 Temporary use is a planning tool effectively bringing together various stakeholders: it engages an important number of municipal and private economic development agencies and property owners, as well as cultural organisations, to elaborate potential uses of existing infrastructure and resources.